-One the other hand, their task is to transport the urine.
-The by-products filtered by the kidney are lead in relation with water as urine or secondary urine to the ureters from the kidney in the Vesica urinaria (urinary bladder).
+The ureters connect the kidney and the urinary bladder.
+Their task is to transport urine.
+The by-products filtered by the kidney are led, with water as urine or secondary urine, to the ureters from the kidney in the Vesica urinaria (urinary bladder).

 Vascular supply of the ureter

 The supply is assured by the small branches of the surrounding arteries, which arise from the surrounding arteries.
 The following arteries are involved: